robert-ferguson78/weather-buddy/README.md

 This folder is for my python script that auto runs in the background on a raspberry pi which automates, the process of adding a live data set of weather readings from the weather station together with weather code from OpenWeather API to the MongoDB for the website to display.
 To trigger IFTTT when certain conditions are meet with custom notifications with passed data variables used in messaging.

 ### rabbit-holes
-This folder holds approaches that i explored but did not work and ultimetly cost me time hence the name "rabbit-holes", but it did provide knowledge in what did not and also what did work that ultimetly came down to decisions of suitbility of integration or use another flexible approach.
+This folder holds approaches that i explored but did not work and ultimetly cost me time hence the name "rabbit-holes", but it did provide knowledge in what did not and also what did work that ultimetly came down to decisions of suitbility of integration or use another flexiblechmod +x /home/robert/sensehat/sensehat_readings.py approach.